 Section 4 covers several advanced topics.
 These include drivers and ISR's, more resource sharing methods (using the USB port as the example peripheral), creating a well-abstracted architecture, loose coupling between tasks, using the CMSIS-RTOS and POSIX API's, memory management, multi-processor and multi-core systems, and troubleshooting tips.

-Along the way, Amos discusses various pitfalls, like poor design abstraction, overly tight coupling, priority inversion, and race conditions (go read about the Mars Pathfinder for a fascinating example of priority inversion).
+Along the way, Amos discusses various pitfalls, like poor design abstraction, overly tight coupling, priority inversion, and race conditions (go read about the Mars Pathfinder for a fascinating example of priority inversion and humanity's longest-distance OTA).
 These are important topics for building safe products that have a long life over multiple versions and are successful in the marketplace.

 For each bit of real code, he goes through a breakdown of the major items in the code, explaining what they do and how to interpret them.
 He also discusses design considerations and alternatives.

 While the applications are simple, they make great starting points for more complex experimentation, because they use the real peripherals on the board and lay out all the necessary scaffolding.
 That's one thing I really like about this book.
 A common complaint I've had with other books is that the example code is so trivial that it doesn't really convey much more than you could get from reading the header files.
 These are much better, providing the kickstart to do real work.